 H1K609 New and Renewable Energy MSc Postgraduate Taught 2017

-The programme consists of four core modules to provide a solid foundation in a broad range of New and Renewable Energy technologies and three optional modules that allow students to choose more specialised study programmes that are most suited to their interests.
-The modules include lecture courses, a group design project and a major, individual research and development project.
-The course starts in September with a fundamentals module which prepares students from different backgrounds to take full advantage of the courses modules that follow and which combines lectures, tutorials and laboratory experiments.
+The programme consists of four core modules to provide an advanced engineering education in New and Renewable Energy technologies alongside an optional module that allows students to increase their understanding in a core area suited to their interests and needs.
+The modules include lecture courses, laboratory experiments, a group design project and a major, individual research and development project.

 - Group Design Project